 TX uses the latest body structure technology widely adopted by high-end automotive, motorsport & aerospace industries, which we’ve adapted for the unique requirements of a commercial taxi

 All aluminium frame

-Unlike our previous models built from conventional steel, the new TX is constructed entirely from aluminium and bonded together using a hot cure adhesive.
+Unlike our previous models built from conventional steel, the new TX is constructed entirely from anodised aluminium and bonded together using a hot cure adhesive.

 This bonding process improves the taxis' strength returning joints which are cohesive and well connected across the whole of the joint rather than at single points.

 30% lighter than past taxis, the aluminium frame maximises weight-savings to improve performance and the range of the electric engine.
 The use of aluminium, which is 100% recyclable, boosts the TX’s green credentials even further.

 What's more, pound-for-pound aluminium can absorb twice the crash energy of mild steel, helping to make the new electric taxi our safest taxi ever.